Purposeful Living

 When trying to determine how to begin again after a difficult setback, it can be hard to know where to start.

-I’ve learned that these are the moments when I most need God to work in my life to do what I cannot do on my own.
+I’ve learned that these are the moments when I most need God to work in my life and accomplish what I cannot do on my own.

 Have you ever noticed that willpower can be a tough motivator when you’re not sure how to begin again or whether you even want to try?
 In these moments, we stop leaning on willpower; instead, we run to the arms of the Father who is waiting to show us the way.